Pimsleur vs Living Languages vs Rosetta Stone vs Assimil

 Length of Course

-For Pimsleur’s Tagalog, it comes in the 16 lessons, and they also have 30 lesson version.
+For Pimsleur’s Tagalog, they a 16 lesson version and a 30 lesson version.
+I recommend spend those few extra dollars and getting the 30 lesson version.
 Each lesson is around 30 minutes which is just right.
-Note that in the Pimsleur’s series for major languages, like Mandarin Chinese, Spanish, French and the other usual suspects, they have a total of 90 lessons broken down into into three major parts of 30 lessons each.
+Note that in the Pimsleur’s series for major languages, like Mandarin Chinese, Spanish, French and the other usual suspects, they have a total of 90 lessons or 150 lessons (depending on which language) broken down into into major parts of 30 lessons each.
 For less popular languages like Tagalog and Hindi, they less lessons.
 The length of each lesson is 30 minutes, which for me is just the right amount of time.
 Enough to get some real work done, but not so long to reach a point of diminishing returns.

 It’s available in CD version or digital version.